Ant in a dream carrying a green leaf many times its own size with determination

 Ask yourself: “Are there accumulated ‘small ants’ in my life — irritants, tasks, anxieties that are individually insignificant but together are exhausting?
 Which of them can I resolve right now — and which do I simply need to release?”

 Astrological note: Ants on the body evoke Mercury or the Moon in the 6th house under difficult aspects, or Mercury retrograde transiting through the 6th house.
-Virgo in periods of Mercury retrograde in the 6th often experiences this accumulated pettiness.
+Virgos in periods of Mercury retrograde in the 6th often experience this accumulated pettiness.
 If Mercury is currently retrograde through your 6th house — time to sort through the accumulated small questions.

-Alone.
+He is alone.
 Far from the anthill.
 Looking for the path.
-In its solitude amid the enormous world there is something very touching.
+In his solitude amid the enormous world there is something very touching.

-Your Inner Child speaks here, through the archetype of the one lost in the system — the part that feels: I am here, but no one sees me.
+Your Inner Child speaks here: the part that feels: I am here, but no one sees me.
 An ant that has lost its way speaks to loneliness within a system.
-When you are formally “part of” something — but inside feel lost, purposeless, cut off from the “anthill.”
+When you are formally “part of” something — but inside feel lost, seeing no meaning, cut off from the “anthill.”

 This may be the feeling of having lost direction in work, in family, in a group.
 When you keep moving — but the pheromone trail has disappeared.
 Where to?